Microsoft President Calls for Action After Alleged Russian Hacking

 The U.S. State Department and Department of Homeland Security reportedly were among the government agencies infiltrated, though the full extent of the hack had not been determined.

-Microsoft said more than 40 client organizations, 80 percent of which are U.S.-based, were compromised.
+Microsoft said more than 40 client organizations, 80% of which are U.S.-based, were compromised.

 Smith suggested collective action internationally to develop the necessary cyber protection.